swcarpentry/DEPRECATED-bc/lessons/thw-git/remote.md

     =====================

-The intent is for you to edit the file and determine how to combine the variants from the two branches before commiting the result.
+The intent is for you to edit the file and determine how to combine the variants from the two branches before committing the result.
-Decisions such as this
+Decisions like this
 must be made by a human.
 Differences that can be automatically merged usually are, so humans are involved only when different edits touch the same piece of the repository.